 Our medical and clinical teams can support medication management needs to help clients get stabilized on appropriate medications.
 In addition, the comprehensive assessment process supports identifying key areas of focus which will be considered as part of the discharge and aftercare planning process.

 Dr. Nathan Moore is a board certified physician certified by the American Board of Family Medicine.
 He is also board certified in addiction medicine through the American Board of Addiction Medicine.

-Savanna currently serves as the Family Nurse Practitioner for Colorado Springs Detox Center & Cascade Canyon Teen Residential.
+Savanna Klippel currently serves as the Family Nurse Practitioner at Colorado Springs Detox Center & Cascade Canyon Teen Residential.
+In 2012...

-Ashley currently serves as the discharge planner for Colorado Springs Detox Center & Cascade Canyon Teen Residential.
+Ashley currently serves as the Discharge Planner for Colorado Springs Detox & Residential Center as well as Cascade Canyon Teen Residential Center.
+As...

 Clients are medically monitored 24/7 while in programming.
 In addition to an initial evaluation with our Nurse Practitioner, Savanna Klippel, clients will be assessed every four hours by a member of our nursing team.
 This nursing assessment includes checking vital signs, monitoring withdrawal symptoms, and administering medications as needed.